 Objects

-Objects are the primary way to store persistent, version-controlled state.
+Objects are the primary means to store persistent, version-controlled state.
 Whether you are building a measurement tool or a volumetric editor, data that represents a part of a project (from a single point to a large mesh) should be defined as an Object.

 Defining an Object